upupming/Lenovo-G50-80-Clover/README.md

 All kexts used can be found at [EFI/CLOVER/kexts/Other](EFI/CLOVER/kexts/Other).

-- Keyboard and trackpad: `VoodooPS2Controller.kext` (debug version for testing keys are PS2 or ACPI), and I have to enable single tap on trackpad in `System Preferences -> Trackpad -> Tap to click`.
+- Keyboard and trackpad: `VoodooPS2Controller.kext` (I used the debug version for testing keys are PS2 or ACPI).
+I personally would like to enable single tap on trackpad in `System Preferences -> Trackpad -> Tap to click`, also enable one-finger tap & drag in `System Preferences -> Accessibility -> Mouse & Trackpad -> Trackpad options -> Enable dragging without drag lock`.
 - Audio: `VoodooHDA.kext`
 - Ethernet: `RealtekRTL8111.kext`
 - Graphics: `Lilu.kext` + `WhateverGreen.kext`, note you will need use [config_HD5300_5500_6000.plist](https://github.com/RehabMan/OS-X-Clover-Laptop-Config/blob/master/config_HD5300_5500_6000.plist) by RehabMan to set `stolenmem` to 19 MB and `cursormem` to 9 MB, see [this](https://www.tonymacx86.com/threads/guide-alternative-to-the-minstolensize-patch-with-32mb-dvmt-prealloc.221506/) and [this](https://www.tonymacx86.com/threads/guide-intel-framebuffer-patching-using-whatevergreen.256490/).
 Also, you should enable 'Legacy support' in BIOS's boot tab to avoid glitches, see [this post](https://www.tonymacx86.com/threads/guide-intel-hd-graphics-5500-on-os-x-yosemite-10-10-3.162062/).